 Other Services for Children and Young People

 3.73.
 Contributions will be sought where necessary towards youth provision and other facilities such as residential care.
-Though required for large strategic developments of 500+ dwellings, each development will be considered on a case-by-case basis.
+Though required for large strategic developments, each development will be considered on a case-by-case basis.